 Internships and Involvement

 The Student Health Advisory Committee (SHAC) is an advisory committee made up of diverse, caring and energetic students who serve to promote and ensure the quality of health care at UW-Whitewater.
 Because of the diversity of the student population, SHAC helps to represent an equal range of members from various backgrounds and interests.
-For information about how to become a member of SHAC, please call 262-472-1300 and ask to speak with Julie Martindale or Valerie Vargas.
+For information about how to become a member of SHAC, please call 262-472-1300.

 To provide a link between students and those providing health services to students on the UWW Campus.